Thief caught green-handed by British police trap

 But he was found guilty of stealing objects inside the car after police produced photos showing his face covered with the liquid, invisible under normal light.

-Askale, from Harlesden, was sentenced to 49 hours of community service and ordered to pay 400 pounds costs on Friday.
-Police released photos of Askale son Monday, warning they had set up similar traps in the area in cars and houses.
+Askale, from Harlesden, was sentenced to 49 hours of community service and ordered to pay 400 pounds ($650) costs on Friday.
+Police released photos of Askale on Monday, warning they had set up similar traps in the area in cars and houses.

 (Reporting by Belinda Goldsmith)